Khomer Mekomi

-Khomer Mekomi (חומר מקומי) (lit. "local material") is Hadag Nahash's third studio album, released in 2004.
+Khomer Mekomi (חומר מקומי) (lit. "local material") is the third studio album by Israeli Hip-Hop band Hadag Nahash, released in 2004.

-The album features "Shirat HaSticker" (The Sticker Song), whose lyrics are based on bumper stickers in Israel.
+The album features "Shirat HaSticker" (The Sticker Song), whose lyrics are based on a variety of political bumper stickers in Israel.
 The lyrics were written by Israel novelist David Grossman.

-It also features the first use of English on a Hadag Nahash record: Most of the opening song, Mitkhamem is in English.
+It also features the first use of English on a Hadag Nahash record: Most of the opening song, "Mithamem" is in English.